swannodette/async-tests/README.md

 ## Usage

+Clone the [core.async](https://github.com/clojure/core.async) to a convenient location. `cd` into the repo and run `lein install`.

+Then clone this repo into a convenient location and `cd` into it.

-You can build all of the examples from the project directory with:
+You can build now build all of the examples from the project directory
+with:

 ```
 lein cljsbuild once NAME